japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 Using `Dataset` objects turns `DataFrames` of link:spark-sql-Row.adoc[Row] instances into a `DataFrames` of case classes with proper names and types (following their equivalents in the case classes).
 Instead of using indices to access respective fields in a DataFrame and cast it to a type, all this is automatically handled by Datasets and checked by the Scala compiler.

-If however a link:spark-sql-LogicalPlan.adoc[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first link:spark-sql-SessionState.adoc#executePlan[executed] (using the current link:spark-sql-SessionState.adoc#executePlan[SessionState] in the `SparkSession`) that yields the link:spark-sql-QueryExecution.adoc[QueryExecution] plan.
+If however a link:spark-sql-LogicalPlan.adoc[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first link:SessionState.md#executePlan[executed] (using the current link:SessionState.md#executePlan[SessionState] in the `SparkSession`) that yields the link:spark-sql-QueryExecution.adoc[QueryExecution] plan.

 A `Dataset` is <<Queryable, Queryable>> and `Serializable`, i.e. can be saved to a persistent storage.